lijie-hu/lijie-hu.github.io/_pages/about.md

 <hr />

 # 🔥 News
+- *2025.10*: &nbsp;🎉 I'm happy to serve as Area Chair/Action Editor of ARR (ACL Rolling Review)!
 - *2025.09*: &nbsp;🎉 Our paper "EAP-GP: Mitigating Saturation Effect in Gradient-based Automated Circuit Identification" has been accepted at NeurIPS 2025!
 - *2025.08*: &nbsp;🎉 I'm happy to serve as Area Chair of ICLR 2026!
 - *2025.08*: &nbsp;🎉 I'm happy to serve as Area Chair of ACML 2025!